nabilahintaka/Video-Game-Sales-Analysis/README.md

 2. The dataset used comes from the kaggle "Video Game Sales" which can be accessed [here](https://www.kaggle.com/datasets/gregorut/videogamesales)

 4. Before determining the table, column, or other things in the dataset that will be used for data analysis and visualization, I first introduce and describe the problem to make it easier to do the analysis.
-Can use any analysis method such as SWOT, Fishbone Diagram, 5W + 1H, etc. **Example:**
+Can use any analysis method such as SWOT, Fishbone Diagram, 5W + 1H, etc.
     - Problem Statement: Want to identify and explore sales by comparing sales based on genre, platform, publisher for game development according to the market in the next 1 week
     - Problem description using the 5W + 1H method:
       + Which publisher has the highest sales?